DarrenSeubert/DarrenSeubert/README.md

 My name is Darren Seubert, and I am a Computer Sciences and Data Science major at the University of Wisconsin-Madison!
 Some topics that intersest me are robotics, artificial intelligence, and data analysis.

-I am most fluent in Java, however, I have started learning Python and C++ as well recently.
+I am most fluent in Java, however, I have some experinces in C# and C++ and have started learning Python recently.
 Always exited to learn new languages and topics!

 [LinkedIn](https://www.linkedin.com/in/darren-seubert-00204a173)